wwebpy/wwebpy/README.md

 - Developing mobile & web applications
 - Training machine learning models for prediction tasks
 - Exploring new innovations and startups
 - Working with modern tech stacks and data-driven workflows

+### Currently working on
+- AI & Data Science Hackathon Liebherr
+- Miui App - a productivity App for Women

 ### Connect with me
 Feel free to reach out on LinkedIn or GitHub!